Gr3Fin/Python_projects/Pomodoro technique/README.md

-Pomodoro Technique in a GUI version.
+# Pomodoro Technique in a GUI version.

+Time management method that helps focusing on a subject.